twolfson/spritesmith-engine-test/README.md

 - params `Object` - Container for test setup
     - engine `Object` - `spritesmith` engine as defined by [spritesmith-engine-spec][]
     - engineName `String` - Name of engine to use in test suites
+    - engineOptions `Object` - Optional options to pass to `engine` constructor
     - tests `Object` - Optional overrides to enable/disable tests
         - By default, all tests will run
         - Signature should be `testName: boolean` (e.g. `{interpretPngImage: false}`)